ningci0723/Green_Stock_Analysis/README.md

  Next i
   ```

-Below are the run time for Original code for 2017 and 2018
+Below are the run time for Original code for 2017 and 2018.
 ![Original_2017](https://github.com/ningci0723/Green_Stock_Analysis/blob/main/Original_2017.png)
 ![Orinigal_2018](https://github.com/ningci0723/Green_Stock_Analysis/blob/main/Original_2018.png)

-Below are the run time for refactored code for 2017 and 2018
+Below are the run time for refactored code for 2017 and 2018.
 ![Refactored_2017](https://github.com/ningci0723/Green_Stock_Analysis/blob/main/VBA_Challenge_2017.png)
 ![Refactored_2018](https://github.com/ningci0723/Green_Stock_Analysis/blob/main/VBA_Challenge_2018.png)

+Compared to above image, we can find that the refactored code runs faster than the original code.

+## Summary

+### Advantages and Disadvantages of refactoring Code
+There are several advantages for refactoring the code.
+Refactoring code can help to make the code more organized and more efficient by taking fewer steps and using less memory.
+Also it will benefit other future users as it will improve the logic of the code to make it more straightforward and easier to read.
+The disadvantage may include that imprecise refactoring could introduce new bugs and errors into the code.
+Also it may be time consuming, which may waste too much time when you try to edit and refactor the code.

+### Pros and Cons apply to refactoring the original VBA script
+The major advantage of refactoring the original VBA script is decreasing the run time and making the code more efficient.
+The major disadvantage is refactoring the original VBA script is time consuming.